Hatshepsut: The woman who dared to become pharaoh

 The relative peace that Egypt enjoyed under her reign, combined with the economic prosperity they experienced from events such as the expedition to Punt, could be used as clear evidence of her decision-making prowess.

-Despite her best efforts, it seems that the Egyptian people never really become comfortable with this fact.
+However, one of the ongoing difficulties was her gender.
+Despite her best efforts, it seems that the Egyptian people never really became entirely comfortable with the fact that a woman was pharaoh.

-These tensions may have arisen when royal advisors that had held power during the reign of Thutmose I were given less responsibilities during her reign.
+These tensions may have arisen when royal advisors that had held power during the reign of Thutmose I were given fewer responsibilities during her reign.

 There is evidence that she may have preferred to promote people outside of the usual aristocratic families to positions of authority based upon their merits rather than their family lines.